-Misleading interpretations of distended post-op bowel in Helical CT scan
+Misleading interpretations of distended post-op bowel images in Helical CT scan

 Affiliations